About the Video

-Strengthen the chassis of your S550, while improving you and your passenger's safety, with this 2015-2018 Mustang Watson Racing roll cage!
-Designed for the part-time racer that doesn't want a full-time roll bar, this roll cage is a bolt-in style cage with 4 points of contact.
+Strengthen the chassis of your S550, while improving you and your passenger's safety, with this 2015-2022 Mustang Watson Racing roll bar!
+Designed for the part-time racer that doesn't want a full-time roll bar, this roll bar is a bolt-in style bar with 4 points of contact.
 The Watson roll bar can be unbolted from inside your car for quick removal, and re-installation, anytime you want!
 Unlike other kits, you will not have to cut your interior trim panels if you do not want to.
 If you’d rather keep the trim panels and roll bar permanently mounted in the car, the modifications required to the trim panels are minimal.

-Watson designed this roll cage to bolt directly into pre-existing holes in the factory, high-strength corner gussets.
+Watson designed this roll bar to bolt directly into pre-existing holes in the factory, high-strength corner gussets.
 This leaves what Ford engineered, and crash-tested, fully intact.
-Constructed with 100-percent TIG-welded 1.75" x .120"-wall DOM tubing, this cage has precision machined tube joints for high strength and safety!
+Constructed with 100-percent TIG-welded 1.75" x .120"-wall DOM tubing, this bar has precision machined tube joints for high strength and safety!
 Watson Racing designed this kit to have as few bends as possible to maximize effectiveness and safety.
 Where bends are required, they used a precision CNC mandrel bending process to maintain strength.
-This roll cage comes in either a grey or red powder coated finish that's durable and blends nicely with your interior.
+This roll bar comes in a gray powder coat finish that's durable and blends nicely with your interior.
 Since this bar mounts on top of the factory corner gussets, the front seats are free to move back and forth to maintain a comfortable driving position.